pasquale90/interactive-audio-visualizer/README.md

 - [ ] add a drum transcription feature to enable the creation of rhythm patterns
 - [ ] Docker support (if feasible due to hardware constraints)
 - [ ] Fixes reported in the [todos](todos) file
+  - [x] provide instructions for building
+  - [x] upgrade Make to CMake